A tiny home is, by nature, an intimate place that requires very careful planning to get right.

-At K&M electrical believe one of the most important and often forgotten parts of wiring is choosing lighting for the house.
+At K&M electrical we believe lighting is one of the most important aspects of a successful tiny home design.

-It truly does set the foundation for how the entire house is wired.
+Lighting is responsible for most of the complexity of wiring a tiny home.
 There are overhead lights, recessed lights, floor lamps, wall sconces, and more, and they all require wiring in different areas (ceilings, walls, outlets, etc).
-What does this mean though?